 This post is all about creative gift giving and how you can combine a few inexpensive items to create a fantastic and memorable gift for someone special this summer.

 You've landed on a blog owned and written by Lisa Tutman-Oglesby.
 Creativity abounds here from DIY projects to yummy recipes, home decor to LIFESTYLE ideas to everything in-between.
-If you live and love a creative life, or just need a little inspiration to do so, then this is the place for you.
-Browse and enjoy.
+Grab a java or juice, pull up a chair and stay a while.
+Browse my colorful step by steps and tutorials for inspiring projects.
+Enjoy.